-- A computer with USB 2.0

-- Speakers connected to the line-out

-- A USRP with an LFTX/LFRX daughterboard pair at the A side

-- An oscilloscope with two channels
+- A computer with USB 2.0 - Speakers connected to the line-out - A USRP with an LFTX/LFRX daughterboard pair at the A side - An oscilloscope with four channels (two could do the trick).

 You need GNU Radio installed.
 The lab is tested and ensured to work with GNU Radio 3.3.0, and assumes that it is installed in /usr/local/gnuradio-3.3.0.